Free Mobile Learning Course – MobiMOOC2012

 MARCH 26, 2013

 Early this month we ran two webinars on “Designing eLearning for Pads (tablet)” A big thank you to all of you who were able to join us!
-What is mLearning?
 A: mLearning or Mobile Learning is designed specifically for mobile devices, mostly for learners who are constantly on the move or do not have regular access to traditional learning methodologies.
-Authoring Tools.
-Q 18.
+Design Considerations.
+Q 10. and 4.0,

 7 Free Online Tools for CSS Optimization